The master bowler

 Birth of Wasim Raja, that rumbustious, hirsute allrounder for Pakistan in the 1970s and 80s.
 He was a wonderfully gifted left-handed dasher in the lower middle-order, at his best against West Indies.
 In 11 Tests he averaged 57, including 517 runs in five Tests in 1976-77.
 His skiddy, Afridi-esque legbreaks were good enough to snare 51 Test wickets, 33 of them outside Pakistan.
 His younger brother Ramiz, as straight-laced as Wasim was happy-go-lucky, also played 57 Tests for Pakistan, the same number as his brother.
 Wasim later married an English girl before becoming one of the ICC's elite panel of match referees.
 He died in August 2006.

 Birth of Zimbabwe's first black Test player.
-Henry Olonga's career was a mixed bag: he was no-balled for throwing on his debut, against Pakistan in Harare in 1994-95, but made important contributions to Zimbabwe's victories over India and Pakistan in 1998-99, which included taking his only five-for, against the Indians.
+Henry Olonga's career was a mixed bag: he was no-balled for throwing on his debut, against Pakistan in Harare in 1994-95, but made important contributions to Zimbabwe's victories over India and Pakistan in 1998-99, which included taking a five-for, against the Indians.
 At his best genuinely quick, Olonga was in no way the proverbial dumb fast bowler: erudite and charming, he is a devout Christian and blessed with an outstanding singing voice.
 Olonga is now probably best remembered for his black-armband protest - along with Andy Flower, he was bemoaning the "death of democracy" in Zimbabwe - during the 2003 World Cup that saw him relegated to the margins of his country's cricket.